e-rk/speedtools/README.md

 Currently, the command line version does not provide any useful functionality.

 # Development dependencies

+This setup is needed only if you plan to modify the add-on.

 To develop the project the following dependencies must be installed on your system:
 * [Kaitai Struct compiler][3]